AndreaMariani-AM/Docker/example_workflow.md

 `--progress=plain` it's similar to a verbose argument, but in reality extends the STDOUT that was shrinked with buildkit.
 Tho it creates a wave of text, i think it'll be easier to troubleshoot later on.

 `--no-cache` doesn't cache the build.
 I'd advise to use it only when building the final image or when conflicts between dependencies are spotted, se we can move around stuff and fix it.
 One reason to use this is if a particular/large package has dependecies required for other packages in the build and this is the limiting/painfull step (i.e. when buiding [this image](https://github.com/AndreaMariani-AM/Docker/tree/main/ChIPseq-snakemake) ia had trouble with `spp` package from Cran that required `Rsamtools` as dependency but for some reason wasn't able to download it.
 My workaround was to first download Bioconductor package `ChIPseeker` that had the same dependency, so `spp` could use it and was properly installed).

 `tee` allows to both write to a file (STDOUT and ERR `2>&1`) and to standard output.

-This is the script i'd use when building the final image, below there's commands i'd use when first testing the build.
-Uncomment and use those.
+This is the script i'd use when building the final image.
+In the same file there's a different version of the same script and it's the version i usually use when i'm first testing out that all packages/dependencies in the build have 0 conflicts.

 * Dockerfile